Mandate, Facilities & Services

 Richmond's parks and trails, facilities, programs and services are designed and delivered to provide the greatest benefit to the community as a whole as well as to promote personal growth and enhance the quality of life of individual participants.

-The City provides and maintains over 120 parks, trails and recreation facilities including the Richmond Nature Park, eight Community Centres, four pools, two arenas and the Richmond Pitch and Putt Golf Course.
+The City provides and maintains over 145 parks, 73 kilometres of trails and recreation facilities including the Richmond Nature Park, nine Community Centres, four pools, two arenas and the Richmond Pitch and Putt Golf Course.

 Strategic Planning